myNameIsDu/cornercss/README.md

 <body class="corner">...</body>
 ```

 Please don't use it in production.
 Because it's a side project.
-And the cnd is my own, I will publish it after every build and change.
+And the CDN is my own, I will publish it after every build and change.